rickvanarkel/AS/README.md

 Overall, this code is used as an approach for cleaning a dataset containing errors related to longitude and latitude coordinates.
 However, without more context about the specific errors in the dataset, it is difficult to say whether this approach will be effective in identifying and correcting all of the errors.

+### Cleaning Bridges

+<>

 ## Placing the cleaned data into the model

+The output of the cleaning models is only usefull when used in tandem with a provided Java model.
+In order to be able to visualize the cleaned data sets.
+The files should be placed in "WBSIM_Lab1_cleanedDataset\infrastructure\".

 ## Installations needed